luminlabsdev/Aegis/docs/informative/common-mistakes.md

 ---

-If you want us to add more common mistakes here in this section, reply at our [DevForum post](https://devforum.roblox.com/t/2985522/1) or at our [Overall discussion on GitHub](about/blank)
+If you want us to add more common mistakes here in this section, reply at our [DevForum post](https://devforum.roblox.com/t/2985522/1)